-Scott Furnas is the President of California Laboratory Services.
-Scott oversees the management of administrative staff, client services personnel, environmental chemistry lab employees, and technical production requirements and specialties specific to high quality analytical laboratory operations.
-Scott Furnas has achieved and maintained client base growth through his commitment to superior client services and dedication to excellence in communications and follow through, for any client project need.
-Clients include Federal, state and county organizations, private industries and individuals.
+Scott Furnas is President of California Laboratory Services.
+He oversees the management of administrative staff, client services personnel, environmental chemistry lab employees, and technical production requirements and specialties specific to high quality analytical laboratory operations.
+Scott has achieved and maintained client base growth through his commitment to superior client services and dedication to excellence in communications and follow through, for any client project need.

 Mr. Furnas’ work history has created a strong foundation on which is built a full understanding of the needs and requirements associated with environmental chemistry client services.
-Scott Furnas has a BA degree from California State University, Sacramento, and has served in the United States Navy including duties as a surface rescue swimmer.
-Scott has worked in all levels of laboratory operations, making him exceptionally qualified to provide both clients and staff with effective management and technical experience.
-From field sampler to microbiology technician.
+He has worked in all levels of laboratory operations, making him exceptionally qualified to provide both clients and staff with effective management and technical experience.
 Mr. Furnas began his early career understanding sample collection, storage and preservation, and EPA disposal protocols.
-As an Organic and Inorganic Chemist Mr. Furnas was involved in analysis of various compounds by EPA Methods and has knowledge of associated instrumentation and computer integration.
-Scott has had Hazardous Waste Operations Training.
+As an Organic and Inorganic Chemist, Mr. Furnas was involved in analysis of various compounds by EPA Methods and has knowledge of associated instrumentation and computer integration.
+Additionally, he has extensive training in hazardous waste operations.

 Zhonqwen “James” Liang Ph.D.

-As the Laboratory Director for CLS Labs, Dr. James Liang, oversees the quality management of analytical and support staff in regards to performance and job requirements, laboratory production, and report deadlines.
+As the Laboratory Director for California Laboratory Services, Dr. James Liang, oversees the quality management of analytical and support staff in regard to performance and job requirements, laboratory production, and report deadlines.
 He is the primary technical advisor for inquiries from state and/or Federal agencies, industrial and engineering clients, and private individuals.
-Dr. Liang works closely with the Client Services staff at CLS Labs to meet and assist project and client needs.
+Dr. Liang works closely with the client services staff to meet and assist project and client needs.

-James Liang’s education consists of a Ph.D., in Analytical Chemistry, from the University of Connecticut and B.S. /M.S., in Chemistry, from Hangzhou University, in China.
-Some of Dr. Liang’s key work experience projects have included: the determination of hexavalent chromium and total chromium in plasma and red cell samples; study of the reducing capacity and the kinetics of various solid and liquid media subjected to hexavalent chromium; operation and maintenance of HP GC/MS, TJA ICAP 61E, ICAP 61E Trace Analyzer, Perkin Elmer 5100Z and 5100ZL Graphite Furnace AA, Leeman PS 200 Automated Mercury Analyzer, TOC/TOX Analyzer, Dionex IC, and Waters HPLC; Method development for the determination of metals in fish tissue samples, and of ultra trace levels of lead and nickel in drinking water by GFAA; and has conducted research projects for Lead Bioassay, Chromium analyses of human blood, plasma and urine, and Total Chromium analysis of rat tissue.
-Further achievements consist of sixteen published research papers, a history of good method development, supervision of the operation/maintenance of numerous analytical instruments, and the training of instrument operators.
+Dr. Liang’s key work experience projects include: the determination of hexavalent chromium and total chromium in plasma and red cell samples; study of the reducing capacity and the kinetics of various solid and liquid media subjected to hexavalent chromium; operation and maintenance of HP GC/MS, TJA ICAP 61E, ICAP 61E Trace Analyzer, Perkin Elmer 5100Z and 5100ZL Graphite Furnace AA, Leeman PS 200 Automated Mercury Analyzer, TOC/TOX Analyzer, Dionex IC, and Waters HPLC; Method development for the determination of metals in fish tissue samples, and of ultra-trace levels of lead and nickel in drinking water by GFAA; and has conducted research projects for Lead Bioassay, Chromium analyses of human blood, plasma and urine, and Total Chromium analysis of rat tissue.

 Dr. Liang’s diverse experience includes knowledge of QA/QC laboratory protocols and the review and validation of CLP, AFCEE Level I and II, USACOE data packages, and client and/or regulatory agency interactions in response to specific technical, or service inquiries.
-Dr. James Liang provides specialized capabilities in environmental chemistry, research, analysis, procedures, and operations, due to extensive career experience as a chemist, supervisor, and laboratory director.
+Through his extensive experience as a chemist, supervisor, and laboratory director, Dr. Liang has developed specialized capabilities in environmental chemistry, research, analysis, procedures, and operations.

-Mark Smith has over twenty five years laboratory, field and supervisory experience as an Environmental Occupational professional.
+Mark Smith has over twenty-five years of laboratory, field and supervisory experience as an environmental occupational professional.
 He has managed emergency response facilities and site clean-up operations.
 Mr. Smith developed and performed training programs in Hazardous Waste Operations, and for laboratories.
 He has been responsible for the direct management of Health and Safety Programs and their corresponding training.
 He is conversant of environmental and occupational regulations, hazardous materials handling, packaging, transportation and disposal practices and all aspects of environmental sampling (soil, water, wastewater, and hazardous waste).